concord-consortium/lab/readme.md

 the RubyGem [bundler](http://gembundler.com/), and [nodejs](http://nodejs.org/) (which now includes [npm](http://npmjs.org/) the Node Package Manager.

-Change to the `lab/` directory and run `make clean; make` to install the runtime and development dependencies and generate the `dist/` directory:
+Open a shell and change to the `lab/` directory.
+The first time you `cd` into the `lab/` directory RVM will ask you if this *new* `.rvmrc` file should be trusted.

+The `.rvmrc` specifies that this project dependeds on Ruby 1.9.3-p194 and all the required Ruby Gems will be installed in the RVM gemset named `ruby-1.9.3-p194@lab`.

     cd lab
     make clean; make